Early Elementary

 Amazing Dolphins by Sarah Thomson -> 2 copies

-Dolphin Talk: Whistles, Clicks, and CLapping Jaws by Wendy Pfeffer -> 2 copies
+Dolphin Talk: Whistles, Clicks, and Clapping Jaws by Wendy Pfeffer -> 2 copies

 Face to Face with Dolphins by Flip and Linda Nicklin -> 1 copy